KilliannH/Spring-NativeMusic/README.md

 authentication endpoint : "/authenticate"
 Currently, user has to be registered with ROLE_USER privileges to query endpoints

-todo -- download song & store it when creating a new song with ytdownload : done on a separate nodejs server -- stream a song at "/stream" + song.filename ex. /stream/myMusic.mp3: done on nodejs server test auth with failed password : done
+download song & store it with ytdownload is made by a separate nodejs server stream a song at "/stream" + song.filename ex. /stream/myMusic.mp3 is madeby a separate nodejs server

 toString method on Models does not include relationship because app crashes when querying relations & JPA session is closed, because relations are lazy loaded (except users <-> roles, relation is Eagger).